 The problem is only when we forget to revert the measures we have taken to keep search engines away after our site goes live.

 One of the most common mistakes is to leave “discourage search engines from indexing this site” active in the back end of WordPress.
 That’s basically a death sentence for organic traffic on your site.

-So, in order to make sure you get indexed (or if you are having problems appearing on Google), definitely check this setting at the bottom of Settings > Reading to make sure it is unchecked.
+So, in order to make sure you get indexed (or if you are having problems appearing on Google), definitely have a look at this setting at the bottom of Settings > Reading to make sure it is unchecked.